NPR names veteran newsroom leader Eva Rodriguez as executive editor

 "NPR has a broader, different mission, but a mission nonetheless — and one grounded in public service," Rodriguez said.
 "And that is really important to me."

-When Rodriguez starts at NPR on September 11, she will take on a role left vacant in late June, when former executive editor Terence Samuel stepped down from his position at NPR to lead USA Today.
+When Rodriguez starts at NPR on Sept.
+11, she will take on a role left vacant in late June, when former Executive Editor Terence Samuel stepped down from his position at NPR to lead USA Today.

-Rodriguez, a first generation Cuban-American, joins the national broadcast network at a time of upheaval at the public media network.
-NPR reduced its staff by 10% this year due a steep decline in podcast sponsorships and broader financial challenges for the media industry as a whole.
+Rodriguez, a first-generation Cuban American, joins the national broadcast network at a time of upheaval at the public media network.
+NPR reduced its staff by 10% this year due to a steep decline in podcast sponsorships and broader financial challenges for the media industry as a whole.
 CEO John Lansing pointed to a $30 million budget gap when announcing the layoffs in February.
 Lansing has told staffers the network's finances are now sustainable since the cuts.

 NPR has also undergone notable leadership changes over the past year.
 Former chief news executive Nancy Barnes announced last September she was leaving the network due to leadership restructuring, including the creation of a new chief content officer position above her.